premacck1/TipsterApp/README.md

 The following **required** functionality is complete:

-* [Yes] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [Yes] Settings page to change the default tip percentage.
+* [ ] Settings page to change the default tip percentage.

 The following **optional** features are implemented:
 * [No] UI animations